Cozy Non Alcoholic Butterbeer (My Daughter’s Recipe)

 • Do not boil.
 Once the butterbeer is heated through and smooth, remove from heat.

-• Carefully pour into mugs and serve warm.
+• Pour into mugs and serve it warm.
 Optional: Top with whipped cream or a sprinkle of brown sugar or cinnamon for extra flavor.

 Notes